 Secret string shared by the application and the instance to authorize communication

-Username in ServiceNow
+Username of the ServiceNow instance

-Password in ServiceNow
+Password of the ServiceNow instance

 Assignment Group/sys_id (optional)